Skip to main content

 Cultivating students’ presentation and research communication skills, competitors were challenged to present their research in five minutes, using only one static slide, in front of a panel of three judges and a virtual audience.

-The top three winners are:
+The top three

 By Richard LeComte